Bob Carey (American football): Arizona State University assistant football coach

-1956 NFL Season & First Retirement
+1956 NFL season and first retirement

 Carey rejoined the Rams in August 1956.
 The receiving corps included “Crazylegs” Hirsch, Tom Fears, Bob Boyd, Leon Clarke and Carey.
 In another injury plagued season, Carey was limited to seven games, starting four.
 He finished the campaign with 5 catches for 60 yards and one touchdown, that on a 15 yard pass from Ram QB Bill Wade in the final contest played vs. the Bears in Wrigley Field.
 Following the season Carey announced his retirement.

-Return to the NFL & 1958 season
+Return to the NFL and 1958 season

 In early 1958 the Chicago Bears acquired rights to Carey who had begun a second career outside of football.
 Following negotiations with his employer, Bears owner George Halas persuaded him to return to football.
 Carey, who was living in Chicago, joined the Bears at training camp in Rensselaer Indiana at St. Joseph's College.
 In ’58 Carey played in 11 games and had one reception made in the Bears 35–41 loss in front of 100,470 fans in the LA Coliseum.
 That catch proved to be the final of his career.
 The Bears finished the season 8–4, one game behind eventual World Champions the Baltimore Colts.
 He finally retired from football at season end electing not to return in 1959.